 Have documentation ready:

 If your property, or any component of it has been converted since 1996 then the Energy Assessor will be able to enter the date of conversion as the construction date for that element within the EPC, but only in the event you can show them the creating regulations sign off sheet, otherwise the construction date will be entered as the exact same as the main buildings original construction date, resulting in a worse EPC rating.

 Insulate your water tank:

-As component of the EPC inspection the Energy Assessor will look at how nicely insulated your hot water tank is.
+As component of the EPC inspection the Energy Assessor will take a look at how nicely insulated your hot water tank is.
 Most tanks have 25mm of foam insulation or a jacket.
 Hot water cylinder jackets are inexpensive to buy, and adding an extra 1, or putting 1 on over the foam insulation will make a noticeable distinction to your EPC rating.

 Remove portable heaters:

 If whilst carrying out the EPC inspection the assessor finds any portable electric or propane heaters within the property then they will be entered as a secondary heating method.
 In most cases this will result inside your property getting a lower energy rating, as they are likely to be a less effective means of heating than your properties primary heat source.
 If you remove these heaters then only the primary heart source will be taken into consideration.

 Change coal for wood: